 Every time you lift weights at the gym, tiny cracks are created in the tissues of your muscles.
 When the cracks get restored by the body, you gain strength and size.
 Most of these repairing mechanism occur during sleep.
 If you want to build lean muscle you have to get enough sleep.
 When your sleep levels are low, your metabolism gets slowed down.
 This results in messed up blood levels (such as glucose), which can make you feel constantly hungry even if you have eaten a lot already.

 Although we all need different amounts of sleep, the average amount of time is around 7 hours.
 If you sleep (a lot) less than 7 hours you will have a higher risk in developing some of the factors mentioned above and we do not want that to happen.
 Some things that can help you get the right amount of sleep is creating the right environment with a comfy bed, soft lighting and a low temperature.
 You can also try to get yourself into a routine so that your body gets used to going to sleep at a certain time and it will feel natural.
+Also, you can start tracking your sleep and start making improvements in your sleep cycle!
+Check out this oura ring review !

 So for all of you Fit Girls out there, get your sheet (get it, sheets?) together and hit the sack!